xubenben/xujun/content/publication/bao-etal-2020-plato/index.md

 publishDate: '2020-12-10T08:26:19.733090Z'
 publication_types:
 - '1'
-abstract: Pre-training models have been proved effective for a wide range of natural language processing tasks.
-Inspired by this, we propose a novel dialogue generation pre-training framework to support various kinds of conversations, including chit-chat, knowledge grounded dialogues, and conversational question answering.
-In this framework, we adopt flexible attention mechanisms to fully leverage the bi-directional context and the uni-directional characteristic of language generation.
-We also introduce discrete latent variables to tackle the inherent one-to-many mapping problem in response generation.
-Two reciprocal tasks of response generation and latent act recognition are designed and carried out simultaneously within a shared network.
-  Comprehensive experiments on three publicly available datasets verify the effectiveness and superiority of the proposed framework.
 publication: '*Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics*'
 url_pdf: https://www.aclweb.org/anthology/2020.acl-main.9